 Drug interactions can produce uncomfortable or dangerous adverse effects.
 A very common drug interaction involves blood-thinning medications that can thin the blood even more when combined with aspirin and some other pain relievers.
 Before prescribing any new drug, the doctor should be aware of all the other drugs the patient may be taking.

 For medications to be safe and effective, they must be taken at a particular dosage, at specified times, and for a specific period of time.
 There are many reasons why patients don’t receive medications as prescribed.
 A patient, for example, may perceive that the medication has caused or will cause some adverse event, is confused about why and how to take the medication, or finds it inconvenient to take the medication.

 Several states offer pharmaceutical assistance programs for low-income seniors who are not Medicaid-eligible.
 Pharmacists can assist seniors in obtaining medications through these programs.
-(Food stamps and rental assistance can also help by making addi-tional money available for medications.)
-Medicare outpatient prescription drug benefit changes may also provide assistance with certain medication costs to a select group of older people when they go into effect in 2006.
+(Food stamps and rental assistance can also help by making additional money available for medications.)
+Medicare outpatient prescription drug benefit changes begun in 2006 may also provide assistance with certain medication costs to some older people.

 “Natural” Does Not Necessarily Mean Safe and Effective